 Dr. Schwartzman, why is the eye important to a rheumatologist and to a primary care physician?

-Dr. Schwartzman: Although autoimmune diseases of the eye are relatively uncommon, when they occur they clearly have a very important impact on morbidity (rate of incidence of a disease) and, at times, mortality.
+Dr. Schwartzman: Although autoimmune diseases of the eye are relatively uncommon, when they occur they clearly have a very important impact on morbidity and, at times, mortality.
 Further, effects secondary to some of the medications that are used to treat them can at times be very important.
 Various types of autoimmune disease affect the eye.
-But far and away, the most common is uveitis.
+By far and away, the most common is uveitis.
 Uveitis is a disease that has many clinical features and is separated into three types:

 There can be an overlap, and there are conditions in which there is involvement of all of the chambers - what we call pan-uveitis.
 The symptoms of these different manifestations differ somewhat, but again, they can overlap.

-In anterior uveitis, photophobia (sensitivity to light), eye tearing, and occasional eye pain occur.
+In anterior uveitis, photophobia, eye tearing and occasional eye pain occur.
 Vision is not dramatically impaired, but can be impaired if this condition becomes chronic.
 In intermediate uveitis, patients complain of floaters or occasional decreased visual acuity.
 In posterior uveitis, you have similar symptoms with a decrease in visual acuity.

 We also know that uveitis can exist as an independent disease or as an illness that is associated with other autoimmune diseases which the rheumatologist frequently sees.